Roughly thirty years ago, the icy wasteland of Cocytus.

 In time there would rise Horsemen so powerful, no one will ever topple them.
 Death herself had killed off so many challengers, no one remembered if someone ever held the title before her.
 The current Conquest had conquered a large territory in preparation for the Maleking’s arrival.
 Famine kept changing titles, to the point the imp couldn’t prepare to fight the current holder before a new one took over, so harsh was the competition.

-And so, the fiend chose the challenge War.
+And so, the fiend decided to challenge War.
 He prepared, waited, laid the ambush, and stuck.
 He thought with surprise, he could win.
 He would win.

 No. Loss wasn’t strong enough.